-GP surgeries across the country are experiencing significant and growing strain with rising demand, practices struggling to recruit staff, and patients having to wait longer for appointments.
+GP surgeries across the country are experiencing significant and growing strain with declining GP numbers, rising demand, struggles to recruit and retain staff and knock-on effects for patients.

-Alongside these long-term trends, GP practices have been at the forefront of the NHS’s response to the COVID-19 outbreak whilst maintaining non-COVID care for patients throughout.
+In addition, GP practices have been at the forefront of the NHS’ response to the COVID-19 outbreak, delivering vaccine appointments whilst maintaining non-COVID care for patients throughout.

 Changes to data methodology

 The historical time series containing estimates were removed from publication at the same time, leaving only the new methodology for current and previous months’ data.

-We believe this is misleading: the new methodology suggests that the fully qualified FTE (full-time equivalent) GP workforce has shrunk by 515 since September 2015.
-In reality, including the previous historical estimates, it has actually shrunk by 1,803 since 2015.
+We believe this is misleading: the new methodology suggests that the fully qualified FTE (full-time equivalent) GP workforce has shrunk by just 456 since September 2015.
+In reality, when the previous historical estimates are included, it has actually shrunk by 1,704 since 2015.

 GP workforce data charts

 The overall number of GPs has seen little growth since 2015, with the number of GP partners significantly declining over that time.

 In February 2020, in a bid to reverse the stasis in GP workforce numbers, the Government announced a drive to recruit an additional 6,000 GPs by 2024.
 That’s a commitment of 1,200 - 1,500 extra doctors in general practice per financial year by the end of 2024.